angelidito/42/README.md

 # 42
 Welcome to my 42 project repository!
 This repository contains various projects developed as part of the curriculum at 42.

-At cursus, you can check my projects, grouped by circles
+Inside `cursus` folder, you can check my projects, grouped by circles.

 ## My work at ***42 Madrid***.